 Viewing webhooks on GitHub can be a useful diagnostic tool when attempting to discover why perhaps a push to your repo has potentially not resulted in a job on CircleCI.

-3. From here you want to click on the CircleCI webhook URL, and scroll down to "Recent Deliveries".
+- From here, click on the CircleCI webhook URL, and scroll down to "Recent Deliveries".

-4. Click on the top result to find the most recent delivery.
-This will show the Headers and Payload of the WebHook.
+- Click on any entry to view the delivery details.
+This will show the Headers and Payload of the webhook.

-The X-GitHub-Delivery value (also the same as the link you clicked on to open this webhook) is useful for tracking your webhook.
+The X-GitHub-Delivery value (which is the same as the id you clicked on to open this delivery) is useful for tracking your webhook.
 Support can use this to do further investigation if needed.

 You can also check the response back from CircleCI when GitHub sent the response.
 Switch from the "Request" tab to the "Response" tab.
-If you see a 200 response, your WebHook has been delivered successfully.
+If you see a "200" response, your WebHook was delivered successfully.